IeuanGol/ALVIS.js/README.md

 New audio must then be added to the sound or music library with `!addsound` or `!addmusic` commands.
 Alternatively, you can add all audio in the respective folders to the library with `!addallsounds` or `!addallmusic`, but then the audio file names will be used (instead of custom ones).
 `!purgesounds` or `!purgemusic` can be used to clear the database.

-*NOTE:
-Sound files provided alongside this bot may come from copyrighted work.
-We do not claim to own rights to all of these sounds.*

 ## Package
 **Organization:**